BardisRenos/ExportStatSpark/README.md

   from hurry.filesize import size, si
 ```

-### Make the connection to the server database
+### Create a pipeline to the server database

 First the code starts with a new connection to the server database.
+Create=ing a pipeline with pyodbc library to a database server by giving the parameters and indicating that the connection is trusted.

 ```python
   cnxn = pyodbc.connect(Driver='{SQL Server}', Server='SERVER_NAME', Database='DATABASE_NAME', Trusted_Connection='yes')
 ```

-The server database has a large number of databases.
-Therefore, the below query retrieves all table names that are below the tables subfolder of the server.
-Stored to pandas dataframe.
-Pandas library has the ability to run a sql query and retrieve the results and store them into a dataframe.
+One server has normaly a large number of databases.
+Therefore, the below query retrieves all table names (only) that are below the table's sub folder of the server.
+Stored to a pandas dataframe.
+Pandas library has the ability to run a sql query and retrieve the results and store them into a dataframe format.

 ```python
   def the_main_tables(self):